MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 A service/application that wants to access the database should depend on the credentials secret and use its values for the connection.
 That way it is independent of the actual backend.
 Provided keys in the secret are: `hostname`, `port`, `dbname`, `username`, `password`, `sslmode` and should be directly usable with any postgresql-compatible client library.

+### Resetting passwords

+The operator has support for resetting the password of a server or database (for example if the passwords has been compromised or your organization requires regular password changes).
+To initiate a reset just add a label `operator/action: reset-password` to the custom resource (for example with `kubectl label postgresqldatabase mydatabase operator/action=reset-password`).
+The operator will pick it up, generate a new password, set it for the server/database and then update the credentials secret.
+It will then remove the label to signal completion.
+Note that you are responsible for restarting any affected services that use the password.

 ## Development

 The operator is implemented in Python using the [Kopf](https://github.com/nolar/kopf) ([docs](https://kopf.readthedocs.io/en/stable/)) framework.